Orbifold Chern classes inequalities and applications: A Miyaoka--Yau inequality in higher dimensions

-Assuming that $(K_X+D)$ is nef, then an easy adaptation of the original results of Miyaoka to the case of orbifold Chern classes, together with semipositivity result of~\cite{CP14} leads to the following theorem.
+We finish this section by pointing out that when $(K_X+D)$ is nef, the original result of Miyaoka can be adapted to the case of orbifold Chern classes.
+This can then be combined with the semipositivity result of~\cite{CP14} to conclude the following result.